Lightsaber: Darksaber

 The Darksaber is a unique lightsaber that has a distinct black blade with a white halo, introduced in Star Wars: The Clone Wars (2008) and subsequently appearing in Star Wars Rebels, where it is described as an ancient lightsaber created by Tarre Vizla, the first Mandalorian to become a Jedi, and later serves as a symbol of Mandalorian authority in the hands of Bo-Katan Kryze.
 According to Mandalorian tradition, the weapon cannot simply be given; it must be won from a defeated combatant.
 It subsequently appears briefly in the hands of Moff Gideon in the season one finale of The Mandalorian, to whom Kryze had previously surrendered the weapon.
-By the end of the second season's finale, it belongs to series protagonist Din Djarin, who has bested Gideon for it.
-In the second episode of the third season of the show, the weapon (nominally) returns to Kryze's ownership, after she defeats a cyborg creature that captures Djarin (it remains in Din Djarin's possession, however), and she officially reclaims the blade in the season's sixth episode.
-It is destroyed by Gideon in the third season finale.
+By the end of the second season's finale, it belongs to series protagonist Din Djarin, who bested Gideon for it.
+In the second episode of the show's third season, the weapon nominally returns to Kryze's ownership, after she defeats a cyborg creature that captured Djarin, though the latter retains possession of it.
+Kryze officially reclaims the blade in the season's sixth episode, before it is ultimately destroyed by Gideon in the season finale.